If you missed part one of the story, go here . . .

 - Daughter Jennie (b.1890, d.1918) was a casualty of the 1918 Influenza Pandemic; she was 28 and it doesn’t appear that she ever married.

 - Son William (b.1892, d.1970) took over and operated the farm.
 Around 1955, he sold it and settled in Middleton.
 It has been noted that after Vernon Hermann died, William, who never married, would often visit the Hermann family in Mount Horeb.
 He seemed to be the family caretaker.
 At one time or another, Ella, Fannie and his elderly father, Henry were living with William.

 - Daughter Ella (b.1892, d.1965) was a twin of William.
-She first married William Broton sometime before 1916.
+She first married Henry Broton (or Braaten) sometime before 1916.
 They had a son, Victor.
-Both William and Victor died in 1917.
+Both Henry and Victor died in 1917.
 After that, she lived with her twin brother William for a few years and then married Edward Sanftleben around 1923.
 Ella and Edward had at least three children: Kenneth, Norman and James (d.1931).
 Ella and Edward were divorced in 1939.
 Ella was again living with brother William in Middleton shortly before her death.

 - Son Erwin (b.1895, d.1918) was a casualty of the 1918 Influenza Pandemic; he was 23 and it doesn’t appear that he ever married.